zhukovdm/cchat/README.md

 ./build/cchat-client --name=user --host=127.0.0.1 --port=12321
 ```

-The previous commands should be entered in order.
-If client starts first,
+If client starts before server instance, the program fails on unsuccessful
-it fails on unsuccessful **connect** and terminates.
-All argument parameters
+connect and terminates.
+All argument parameters are verified, malformed
-are verified, malformed parameters are reported causing program to stop.
+parameters are reported via exception causing program to stop.

-`cchat-*` executables are copied to the `/usr/bin/` folder upon
+Run `make install` to copy `cchat-*` executables into `/usr/bin/` folder.
-`make install`, but `root` permissions are required.
-Once installed,
-programs are available in the `$PATH`.
+This makes programs available in the `$PATH`.
+Note, that copying may require
+`root` permissions.

 # Documentation

-[Users' Guide](./docs/USER.md) with typical use cases and
+[Users' Guide](./docs/user.md) with typical use cases and
-[Programmers' Manual](./docs/PROG.md) with technical details can be found
+[Programmers' Manual](./docs/prog.md) with technical details can be found
-in `docs/` folder. **Doxymentation** is generated upon running `make docs`,
+in `docs/` folder.

+Run `make docs` to generate doxymentation into `docs/doxygen/` folder,
-then see `docs/doxygen/html/index.html`.
+then consult `docs/doxygen/html/index.html`.